-Authority Levels Description

-14 Master Code and Arm/Disarm and Code Required to Isolate and Arm/Disarm
+Authority Levels Description 12 Master Code and Arm/Disarm and Code Required to Isolate 14 Master Code and Arm/Disarm and Code Required to Isolate and Arm/Disarm Reports

-Reports

-Table 12.17: Authority Levels
+Table 14.17: Authority Levels

 The purpose of User Codes is to arm and disarm the system and to perform other specific functions.
 A Master Code holder can change or delete User Codes belongs to its partition at any time.